AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 - A [custom namespace](https://github.com/ankumalh/assets-commerce/blob/main/ui.config/jcr_root/apps/commerce/config/org.apache.sling.jcr.repoinit.RepositoryInitializer~commerce-namespaces), `Commerce` to identify Commerce-related properties.

+- A custom metadata type `commerce:isCommerce` with the label `Does it exist in Commerce?` to tag Commerce assets associated with an Adobe Commerce project.

-- A custom metadata type `commerce:productmetadata` and a corresponding UI component to add a Commerce tab with the [!UICONTROL Product Data]* property to the default metadata schema configuration for an AEM Assets environment.
+- A custom metadata type `commerce:productmetadata` and a corresponding UI component to add a *[!UICONTROL Product Data]* property to the metadata configuration for an AEM Assets environment.
+Product Data includes the metadata properties to associate a Commerce asset with product SKUs, and to specify image `role` and `position` attributes for the asset.

   ![Custom Product Data UI Control](./assets/aem-commerce-sku-metadata-fields-from-template.png){width="600" zoomable="yes"}